 If the symptoms are less acute and a diagnosis is made early enough, a herniated disc can commonly be treated without surgery.

-Chiropractic or physiotherapy, along with medical back braces or orthoses, can be used during the rehabilitation process for pain relief caused by disc herniation and can potentially reduce its overall severity.
-Many people who have experienced one or more disc herniations in their life live relatively pain-free with the condition without surgical intervention.
+Chiropractic or physiotherapy, along with medical back braces or orthoses, can be used during the rehabilitation process to relieve pain caused by disc herniation and potentially reduce its overall severity.
+Many people who have experienced one or more disc herniations in their lives live relatively pain-free with the condition without surgical intervention.

-Intervertebral discs - shock absorber of the spine
+Intervertebral discs - shock absorbers of the spine

 The intervertebral discs act as shock absorbers for the spine.
 They sit between each vertebral body to create a buffer for any force or friction applied to the spinal column, ensuring that there is an even distribution of the pressure.

 Each intervertebral disc is made up of a fibrous ring of tissue with a gel-like core.
-As a natural progression, the intervertebral discs degrades over the lifetime: their height shortens which leads to reduced cushioning effect on the spinal column.
-The disc tissue can lose its structure and migrate outwards, causing friction against the spinal cord. outwards, with the potential to collide/impact on the spinal cord.
+As a natural progression, the intervertebral discs degrade over the lifetime: their height shortens, which leads to reduced cushioning effect on the spinal column.
+The disc tissue can lose its structure and migrate outwards, causing friction against the spinal cord.
+Outwards, with the potential to collide/impact on the spinal cord.

 Herniated disc injuries commonly happen when the back receives a jolt in a car accident or due to excessive physical exercise in improper form.
 There are varying degrees of injury to an intervertebral disc, from a milder case of a disc protrusion where the tissue just bulges, to a more severe scenario where the gel-like core of the disc exits its structure as a full herniation or prolapse.
 Herniation of the C6-C7 intervertebral disc is most common, pinching the nerve and causing nerve root pain.

-The lumbar spine, the area of the lower back, more commonly experiences disc herniations, compared to the mid or upper spine.
-Factors that increase the vulnerability of the disc prolapse include heavy physical activity, poor posture, inactivity and obesity, all increasing the risk of damage to the disc tissue.
+The lumbar spine, the area of the lower back, more commonly experiences disc herniations compared to the mid or upper spine.
+Factors that increase the vulnerability of disc prolapse include heavy physical activity, poor posture, inactivity, and obesity, all of which increase the risk of damage to the disc tissue.

 The site of a herniated disc in the spine can often be gauged by where the pain is experienced.
-If the herniated disc tissue pushes on the lumbar spinal nerves, pain is felt in the low back, versus a cervical disc herniation that will give pain in the neck region.
+If the herniated disc tissue pushes on the lumbar spinal nerves, pain is felt in the lower back, whereas a cervical disc herniation will give pain in the neck region.

-The symptoms from a herniated disc, however, do not necessarily remain isolated to the site of the injury.
-In the case of a lumbar disc herniation, for example, the pain can travel down into the legs and toes causing foot pain.
+However, the symptoms of a herniated disc do not necessarily remain isolated to the site of the injury.
+In the case of a lumbar disc herniation, for example, the pain can travel down into the legs and toes, causing foot pain.

 Increased pressure within the spinal column, caused by sneezing, coughing or defecating, can increase the intensity of the pain.
 Additional symptoms can also occur in the legs, such as tingling or weakness of the leg muscles.
 If the sufferer has an accident involving their bladder or bowel function, emergency intervention is required.
 Untreated herniated discs can cause urinary problems,

 It is a common misconception that every intervertebral disc herniation must be treated with surgery.
-More conservative therapies; including chiropractor, physiotherapy, medical braces or orthoses and pain-relieving medication can help in faster recovery of back injuries.
+More conservative therapies, including chiropractic, physiotherapy, medical braces or orthoses and pain-relieving medication, can help patients recover faster from back injuries.

-The rate of surgery performed on disc herniations is continually decreasing and commonly used for ongoing and more severe cases.
-Medical experts have now started advising patients of herniated disc to undertake a multi-disciplinary approach with light activities (instead of advising strict bed rest), dieting and weight loss as well as utilising medical aids to reduce pain.
+The rate of surgery performed on disc herniations is continually decreasing and is commonly used for ongoing and more severe cases.
+Medical experts have now started advising patients with herniated discs to undertake a multi-disciplinary approach with light activities (instead of advising strict bed rest), dieting and weight loss, as well as utilising medical aids to reduce pain.

 How do I relieve herniated disc pain at home?

-Analgesic and anti-inflammatory medications, along with using a herniated disc heating pad are commonly suggested to enable sufferers to perform the movements required of their daily activities.
+Analgesic and anti-inflammatory medications, along with using a herniated disc heating pad, are commonly suggested to enable sufferers to perform the movements required for their daily activities.

 Prescribed rehabilitation exercises can be utilised and are recommended from the time that physical movement is virtually pain-free, along with remedial massage using essential oils or hydrotherapy.
 In the absence of any complications, a typical course of chiropractic or physiotherapy treatment for a herniated disc is completed in six to eight weeks, with rehabilitative exercises to be continued thereafter.

-In order to provide support, pain relief and enhance the sufferer’s capabilities during their treatment and rehabilitation period, the use of medical braces and orthoses can be advantageous.
-Bauerfeind’s extensive range of back supports can be used throughout the rehabilitation process of disc herniation, accommodating to all severity levels.
+Medical braces and orthoses can be advantageous in providing support, pain relief, and enhancing the sufferer’s capabilities during treatment and rehabilitation.
+Bauerfeind’s extensive range of back supports can be used throughout the rehabilitation process of disc herniation, accommodating all severity levels.
 If conservative care for the herniated disc is unsuccessful in improving the condition, surgery is likely to be prescribed.

 Herniated Disc Surgery

-A discectomy (the surgical removal of part of or the whole disc) help in decreasing the pressure on the surrounding nerve roots to relieve pain and avoid permanent nerve damage.
+A discectomy (the surgical removal of part or all of the disc) decreases pressure on the surrounding nerve roots, relieving pain and avoiding permanent nerve damage.

-Shortly following disc surgery, rehabilitative therapies are usually offered to encourage muscle activation for support and to restore normal movement patterns.
+Rehabilitative therapies are usually offered shortly after disc surgery to encourage muscle activation for support and to restore standard movement patterns.

-Rehabilitation exercises should be continued regularly with the assistance of back supports for several weeks following surgery for an optimal recovery.
-Back supports will help to stabilise the spine whilst providing support to the back muscles during daily activity.
+For an optimal recovery, rehabilitation exercises should be continued regularly for several weeks following surgery, with the assistance of back supports.
+Back supports will help stabilise the spine while supporting the back muscles during daily activity.

 For more severe cases, the LumboLoc Forte with lumbar insert provides advanced pain relief and significantly stabilises the lumbar spine.
 Flexible aluminium stays are featured to further support the back and facilitate correct posture in the lumbar spine.